-MC304 Church Music Literature and Methods
+MC304 Church Music Methods

 A study of methods and techniques for building, directing and maintaining children, youth, adult and senior adult choirs.
 Includes a survey of music for the graded choirs from various publishers.
-Includes field experience.

 MC307 Advanced Conducting

 A study of techniques for conducting congregational and sacred choral music.
 Standard choral literature is assigned for student practice.
 Tone, diction, style, interpretation, and rehearsal techniques are studied.
 For music majors and minors.